Frequently Asked Questions

 $50 Cougar Cash card

-You may add additional funds to your Cougar Cash card at the ID Center in Room 1057 of the Wilkinson Student Center (WSC) or at the Cougar Cash kiosk located in the the Cougar Eat (also in the WSC).
+You may add additional funds to your Cougar Cash card at the kiosk located in the Cougar Eat (in the WSC).

 - Cougareat Food Court